SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

-The objective of the `Importer` is to provide a simple mechanism for deploying data structures and support information in a loose yet structerd form during the installation (setup) process.
+The objective of the `Importer` is to provide a simple mechanism for deploying data structures and support information in a loose yet structured form during the installation (setup) process.

 ## Import definitions

-[`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) defines the import directory from where content is to be imported.
+[`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) defines import directories from where content can be imported.

-Import defintions are defined using a `JSON` definition which provides the structural means and easily adaptable and extendable by end-users.
+Import defintions are defined using a `JSON` format which provides the structural means and is considered easily extendable by end-users.

 The import files are sorted and therefore sequentially processed based on the file name.
-In case where content relies on other content an approriate naming convention should be followed to ensure required definitions are imported first.
+In case where content relies on other content an approriate naming convention should be followed to ensure required definitions are imported in the expected order.

 ### Default definitions